CG6013(2021) Corporate Governance System Evaluation Certification

 Financial incentives which incorporate risk management metrics

 Cathay FHC regularly identifies and assesses material risks confronting the company's future with the help of reports from authoritative organizations and benchmark companies, and then determine mitigating actions.
-In 2023, we identified emerging risks in the Geopolitical risk & regional confrontation, talent cultivation & retention and information security categories.
+In 2024, we identified material and emerging risks in the areas of climate transition risk, AI risk, and social isolation and loneliness risk.
 Cathay FHC evaluates the potential impact the risks may pose on the company's operation and establishes the mitigating actions.

-The management effectiveness of risks such as Talent Cultivation & Retention and Information Security are included in the KPIs of the senior executives of the responsible units and are linked to their variable compensation.
+The effectiveness of risk management for issues such as climate transition, AI, and social isolation and loneliness is incorporated into the KPIs of the senior executives of the responsible units and is directly linked to their variable compensation.

 Risk Type | Senior Executives | Performance Indicators Description |